Partins/E7020E/README.md

 Eventually, the device shall report a dose and event to the user, using the display and buzzer, respectively.

 ### Robustness
 N/A; we rely on correct data from the gamma sensor.
-Further, only transmit data from the LoRa module.
+Further, data will only be transmitted from the LoRa module.

 ### Security
 N/A.